uqee/coretechs-stackedit-workspace/Documents Odds96/Terms and Conditions.md

 By accepting these Terms and Conditions you thereby accept the following legal documents (“Legal documents”) which constitute an integral part of these Terms and Conditions:

-i.
-Responsible Gambling  and Self-Exclusion
+**i.
+Provider Availability Policy ii.
+Privacy Policy iii.
+Responsible Gambling  and Self-Exclusion iv.
+General Betting Rules

-ii.
-Provider Availability Policy

-iii.
+v.
 Bonuses and Promos

-iv.
-Crypto Policy

-v.
-Privacy Policy

 vi.
-General Betting Rules
+Crypto Policy**

 ## 1. General